xmos/host_xvf_control/README.rst

 ===========================

 HOST_XVF_CONTROL is a host control and DFU reference application.
-It can be used with products in the XVF38xx product family.
+It can be used with products in the XVF38xx family.

 *******
 Cloning
 *******

-Some dependent components are included as git sub modules.
+Some dependent components are included as git submodules.
 These can be obtained by cloning this repository with the following command:

 .. code-block:: console